 US$1.5 trillion opportunities in the FMCG industry

 Take Arla Foods – the fourth largest dairy company in the world and one of the top FMCG companies – and the launch of their processed cheese factory in Bahrain.
-From this factory, the European dairy cooperative will export to USA, West Africa, South East Asia, India and the MENA region.
+From this factory, the European dairy cooperative will export to the USA, West Africa, South East Asia, India and the MENA region.
 Increasingly, global manufacturers are seeking to access the growing US$1.5 trillion GCC markets, where demographic growth – particularly of the middle class – and economic expansion are driving greater demand for consumer goods, food and beverages.
 The question for every manufacturer with Middle Eastern ambitions is where to set up shop to take advantage of the FMCG industry opportunities.
 FMCG companies in Bahrain are able to take advantage of these opportunities thanks to the key location, connections to the region, costs, and scaling possibilities in the Kingdom.

 Hyper-connected logistics hub

 Launch pad to the region

 It is no wonder so many consumer goods manufacturers in the FMCG industry are flocking to the Kingdom.
-FMCG companies in Bahrain can flourish due to anideal location, incentives and conditions.
+FMCG companies in Bahrain can flourish due to an ideal location, incentives and conditions.
 Take Mondelez, another one of the top FMCG companies, which chose Bahrain as the site of its sixth global mega-plant – a factory of the future the size of 300 football fields.